HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

-1. Update submission definition artifacts.
+1. Update submission definition transformation.

    The Registry Authority updates a transformation and submits it to a repository for distribution to registry submitters.